-A person appointed to be Chair of the Academic Board must be an Associate or Professorial-level current or former academic or equivalent.
+A person appointed to be Chair of the Academic Board must be a Professorial-level current or former academic or equivalent.

 The Chair holds office for two years and may be reappointed for an additional two-year term (i.e. the Chair may serve a maximum of two consecutive two-year terms).